bioinfologics/w2rap/README.md

 ncpus: the number of CPUs to use.

-Processed LMP files will be written to the 'nextclip' directory.
-Read counts before and after trimming are written to the log file.
+The processed LMP files will be written to the 'nextclip' directory.
+These should be used in the subsequent scaffolding.
+The read counts before and after trimming are written to the log file, for the test dataset we get the following before and after values:

 ```
 yeast_lmp_LIB3796 read count before trimming: 4094921